-Once the Mode Parameters have been set, ID1, ID2, ID3 and ID4 sequence steps can be viewed, created, edited or deleted by pressing the VIEW TABLE softkey Del.
+Once the Mode Parameters have been set, ID1, ID2, ID3 and ID4 sequence steps can be viewed, created, edited or deleted by pressing the VIEW TABLE softkey

-- 1. The ID Search screen displays, permitting the search results to be filtered by # (step number), Type, Length or Prompt. - 2.
-Either select a field to search and enter a comparative operator (<, <=, =, >=, >, <>) and alphanumeric information in the Data fields; or leave the wildcard asterisk () in the Data field to view all existing steps. - 3.
-Press the START SEARCH softkey it to display the ID View screen.
-From here, ID steps can be edited \swarrow , created \Box erased \checkmark and printed \blacksquare . - 4.
-The ID Edit screen is accessed by pressing the NEW softkey in or the EDIT softkey .
-The parameters that can be set for each step depend on the Type of step selected are shown in Table 3-7.
+1. The ID Search screen displays, permitting the search results to be filtered by # (step number), Type, Length or Prompt.

+- 2. Either select a field to search and enter a comparative operator (<, <=, =, >=, >, <>) and alphanumeric information in the Data fields; or leave the wildcard asterisk (\) in the Data field to view all existing steps. - 3.
+Press the START SEARCH softkey ito display the ID View screen.
+From here, ID steps can be edited $\swarrow$ , created $\square$ , erased $\checkmark$ and printed $\blacksquare$ . - 4.
+The ID Edit screen is accessed by pressing the NEW softkey in or the EDIT softkey in the parameters that can be set for each step depend on the Type of step selected are shown in Table 3-7.